 If you think you want a tummy tuck, it’s essential to understand the entire process:

-- Consultation: Your plastic surgeon will go over your tummy tuck goals during your first meeting.
-He’ll want to know why you want a tummy tuck, the areas of your abdomen that most concern you, and ask about your expectations.
-He’ll also need to know about other operations and any medications you’re taking.
+• Consultation: Your plastic surgeon will go over your tummy tuck goals during your first meeting.
+They will want to know why you want a tummy tuck, the areas of your abdomen that most concern you, and ask about your expectations.
+They will also need to know about other operations and any medications you’re taking.

 Request a Tummy Tuck Consultation

 Do you dream about improving your appearance with a New Jersey tummy tuck procedure?
 Dr. Smita R. Ramanadham can help you improve your appearance and self-self image with this popular plastic surgery procedure.
-In your consultation, Dr. Ramanadham will review the options with you, as well as your goals and more, to find out if you’re a good candidate for a tummy tuck.
+In your consultation, Dr. Ramanadham will review the options with you, as well as your goals, surgery cost and more, to find out if you’re a good candidate for a tummy tuck.

 References